Nov 3, 2016

 I bought the 50th Anniversary Edition in 1991.

-And I was alive when the 25th Anniversary Edition was published in 1966 (though I didn't buy it until much later).
+And I was five years old when the 25th Anniversary Edition was published in 1966 (I bought it much later).

 When I was a kid, I loved the Disney Donald Duck and Uncle Scrooge titles, with the ducks adventuring in exotic locales, in search of the Mines of King Solomon or the lost crown of Genghis Khan.